TNTwise/Rife-ESRGAN-App-Linux/README.md

 Tkinter
 Xterm

-#TODO
+#TODO \n
-Create a settings menu with a selector for a default output folder.
-Set default output folder to home directory
+Create a settings menu with a selector for a default output folder. \n Set default output folder to home directory \n
-Fix Progress bar on different interpolation modes.
-Use default term instead of xterm
+Fix Progress bar on different interpolation modes. \n Use default terminal instead of xterm